-Goal I: Conserve and improve the condition of the existing affordable housing stock Policies Evaluation Balanced, Diversified and Livable Neighborhoods 0-P-1 Support the physical conservation of established residential neighborhoods by implementing development standards that ensure new development is compatible in scale and character with existing development and local historic preservation programs.
+Goal I: Conserve and improve the condition of the existing affordable housing stock Policies Evaluation Balanced, Diversified and Livable Neighborhoods 10-P-1 Support the physical conservation of established residential neighborhoods by implementing development standards that ensure new development is compatible in scale and character with existing development and local historic preservation programs.
 10-P-2 Promote a diverse range of housing types in a variety of sizes and locations to provide choice in housing for all economic segments.
 Through the City's Development Standards, Land Use, Specific Plan and Overlay Zones the City supports the development of a variety of housing types that provide diverse housing choices for all economic segments and ensure compliance with development standards and code requirements.
 Through Planning and Code Compliance Division efforts, the City has continued to implement the Historic Preservation Ordinance and Guidelines.
 These policies remain appropriate for the 2013 Housing Element.
 10-P-3 Enhance neighborhood livability and safety by providing adequate circulation, public services, public facilities and lighting.
 Residents who responded to a March 2013 Community Needs Survey are concerned about safety and security in their neighborhoods.
 The proposed General Plan update and Corridor Specific Plan will address neighborhood livability and safety.

-Policies Evaluation 10-P-4 Develop targeted improvement programs for neighborhoods exhibiting substandard conditions and declining private reinvestment.
-Pursue local, State and Federal funding for implementation as available and appropriate.
-The Housing Division will continue to provide deferred, low-interest loans and grants to support various exterior and interior rehabilitation programs.
+Policies Evaluation 10-P-4 Develop targeted improvement neighborhoods exhibiting subst and declining private reinvestm State and Federal funding for in available and appropriate. andard conditions ent.
+Pursue local, The Housing Division will continue to provide deferred, low-interest loans and grants to support various exterior and interior rehabilitation programs.
 During the last planning period, the City received Neighborhood Stabilization Program (NSP) funds which assisted in the acquisition and rehabilitation of foreclosed and abandoned properties in neighborhoods that exhibited blighted conditions due to the downturn in the economy.
 The NSP program will end in 2014 but the City will continue to use remaining funds and program income.
 The maintenance of residential neighborhoods and pursue of funding for neighborhood improvements will continue as a policy directive in the 2013 Housing Element.
-10-P-5 Increase opportunities for homeownership in recognition of its contribution to neighborhood investment, maintenance and stability.
-The City manages the HOME and CalHome funded first-time homebuyer's program for very low-, low- and moderate-income households.
+10-P-5 Increase opportunities for hom recognition of its contribution investment, maintenance and st to neighborhood The City manages the HOME and CalHome funded first-time homebuyer's program for very low-, low- and moderate-income households.
 The City will continue to investigate other funding sources and programs to assist qualifying homebuyers.
-Affordability of Existing Housing Stock 10-P-6 Work to preserve the continued affordability of publicly assisted "at-risk" lower-income housing.
-Through bond financing, the City was able to preserve the affordability of Drake Manor, a 110 units "at-risk" affordable housing project.
+Affordability of Existing Housing Stock 10-P-6 Work to preserve the continue publicly assisted "at-risk" lower Through bond financing, the City was able to preserve the affordability of Drake Manor, a 110 units "at-risk" affordable housing project.
 Protecting the affordability of units that are currently subsidized is an important strategy for maintaining affordable housing in the City and will continue as a policy directive in the 2013 Housing Element.
-10-P-7 Prioritize rehabilitation of existing housing (interior and exterior) with local, State and Federal funding for both rental and ownership units to improve safety, security and physical condition.
-The City will continue the implementation of the housing rehabilitation programs which provides loans to low-moderate income homeowners.
+10-P-7 Prioritize rehabilitation of exist and exterior) with local, State a for both rental and ownership safety, security and physical con and Federal funding units to improve The City will continue the implementation of the housing rehabilitation programs which provides loans to low-moderate income homeowners.
 The City also developed a Multiple family rehab program that provides loans to apartment building owners to repair and improve rental units.